 What are three things you do (almost) every week in your job?

-- Analyze water, soil, and plant samples for nutrients.
+- Analyze water samples for nutrients.

 How does your job vary day to day?